energywave/multinotify/.github/README.md

   message: This is the message I want you to read!
   notify_app: notify.all_phones
 ```

+### Channel and Critical on Android: please read carefully
+On Android channel settings are created when first notification arrive to the app of that channel.
+So, for example, if you send the first notification of the channel `alarm` with the parameter `critical: true` the channel will be configured to ignore *Do Not Disturb* of the phone.
+But if you already sent at least one notification with channel `alarm` without `critical: true` then the channel was configured to not bypass *Do Not Disturb* mode of the phone and you must set that option manually by going in android settings, app settings, Home Assistant, notifications, your channel name and then set that option.

+Please note that every Android manufacturer do some customizations on the settings so precise instruction cannot be writed here.

+**Android app version 2022.8 or later required**

 ## Pushover details
 To send a notification to a [connected pushover app](https://www.home-assistant.io/integrations/pushover/) you have to set the `notify_pushover` parameter.